koromodako/picsou/README.md

 *Warning: Ensure that Qt's MinGW location is part of your PATH before building Botan !*

- 1. Start a PowerShell command line go to `third-party/` and run `build.bat`.
+ 1. Start a PowerShell command line go to `third-party/` and run `build.ps1`.
  2. Open `picsou/picsou.pro` with QtCreator, configure the project and build.

 **Note:**